Kirsten Rolffes

 Kirsten Rolffes (20 September 1928 – 10 April 2000) was a Danish actress, internationally mostly recognized for her roles in The Kingdom and Matador.
 She also had a leading role in Denmark's first sitcom, Een stor familie (One big family), set in an early 1980s office building.
-She attended drama school at Frederiksberg Theater (1947-48) and at the National Theater (Kongelige teater; 1948-50).
+She attended drama school at Frederiksberg Theater (1947–48) and at the National Theater (Kongelige teater; 1948–50).

 Career

+Rolffes trained at the Frederiksberg Theatre and the student school of the Royal Danish Theatre (RDT; Det Kongelige Teater).
+She acted on stage at the RDT between 1950–63 and 1988–94.

 Her role in the country's first soap opera Landsbyen (The Village) helped cement her fame in her native country.
-She also worked in animation, voicing Ursula in the Danish language version of Disney's The Little Mermaid, Maleficent in the Danish dub of Sleeping Beauty, the Fairy Godmother in the Danish dub of Cinderella and the Evil Queen in the Danish dub of Snow White and the Seven Dwarves.
-She also acted on stage at the National Theater (Det kongelige teater) between 1950-63 and 1988-94.
+She also worked in animation, voicing Ursula in the Danish language version of Disney's The Little Mermaid, Maleficent in the Danish dub of Sleeping Beauty, the Fairy Godmother in the Danish dub of Cinderella and the Evil Queen in the Danish dub of Snow White and the Seven Dwarfs.

 Honors

+For the 1989 film Waltzing Regitze, Rolffes won the 1990 Bodil Award for Best Supporting Actress.

 She was knighted in 1990 by Queen Margrethe II for her services to the theatrical arts.